Roasting Routine vs. Roasting Profile

 Controlling the speed of the roast can be as simple as turning the popper off and on to determine the length of the roast and a bamboo spoon for agitation.

-Being able to repeat a given roast cycle, that you like, will depend on keeping good records of your roast profile (time, temperature, and degree of roast).
+Being able to repeat a given roast cycle that you like will depend on keeping good records of your roast profile (time, temperature, and degree of roast).
 The other factor will be the number of green beans you roast each time.
 I consider the number of beans being roasted each time (by weight) as important to roasting coffee as it is in measuring out flour when baking a cake.
-It is imperative to develop a Routine as to the number of beans, roast time, and temperature if you are to come out with a consistent roasting experience, and your routine will be built around the equipment you use and your own taste preferences.
+It is imperative to develop a routine for the number of beans, roast time, and temperature if you are to come out with a consistent roasting experience.
+Your routine will be built around the equipment you use and your own taste preferences.

-The determining factor in which portion to choose (how much to roast each time) depends on how much your popper can handle at one time, how fast it roasts and how easily does it suit your roasting style and environment.
+The determining factor in which portion to choose (how much to roast each time) depends on how much your popper can handle at one time, how fast it roasts, and how easily it suits your roasting style and environment.
 This is a balancing act.
 With an assembly of elements, you choose to make your roasting experience enjoyable and productive.
-This is the start of a standardization process of your Roasting Routine.
-Keeping good notes and making good observations will lead you to the roast you desire and make a cup of coffee where you get every essential gram of goodness from each ounce of coffee you roast.
+This is the start of a standardization process for your Roasting Routine.
+Keeping good notes and making good observations will lead you to the roast you desire.
+Make a cup of coffee where you get every essential gram of goodness from each ounce of coffee you roast.
 That is the essence of why you are developing your Roasting Routine.

 I settled on 90 grams per batch for me and my roaster in the beginning.
 Once you get more proficient at roasting you can change your routine if you so desire.
 Occasionally, I now roast 113 grams in four batches to produce fourteen ounces of coffee.
 When I started out, the standardization of my routine helped me to gain better skills and understanding of the green bean to the coffee roasting process.